Linear Convergence of Entropy-Regularized Natural Policy Gradient with Linear Function Approximation: System Model and Algorithms

 \subsection{Policy Gradient Theorem and Compatible Function Approximation}

-In order to define the (natural) policy gradient methods with function approximation, it is useful to characterize the policy gradient with respect to the parameter $\theta$.
-In order to do that, we need to define the state visitation distribution first.
-For any $s_0\in\cS$, we define the state visitation distribution as follows: For the initial state distribution $\mu\in\cS$, we define
+In order to define NPG with function approximation, it is useful to first characterize the policy gradient with respect to the parameter $\theta$.
+For the initial state distribution $\mu$, we define the state visitation distribution as We also define as the state-action visitation distribution under a policy $\pi$.

-In the following, the gradient of the entropy-regularized value function with respect to $\pi$ is characterized.
-This is a direct extension of the policy gradient theorem to entropy-regularized value functions with linear function approximation \cite{sutton2018reinforcement}. \begin{proposition}[Policy gradient] For any $\theta\in\bR^d$, $\lambda > 0$ and $\mu\in\Delta(\cS)$, we have:
+The following proposition characterizes the gradient of the entropy-regularized value function with respect to $\theta$.
+This is a direct extension of the policy gradient theorem to entropy-regularized value functions with linear function approximation \cite{sutton2018reinforcement, agarwal2020optimality}. \begin{proposition}[Policy gradient] For any $\theta\in\bR^d$, $\lambda > 0$ and initial state distribution $\mu$, we have:

-where \end{proposition} By using Proposition \ref{thm:policy-gradient}, the gradient update of natural policy gradient can be computed by the following lemma, which is an extension of \cite{kakade2001natural}. \begin{lemma}[Compatible function approximation] Let be the approximation error, and be the Fisher information matrix under policy $\pi_\theta$.
+where the expectation is taken over $s\sim d_\mu^{\pi_\theta},a\sim\pi_\theta(\cdot|s)$ and \end{proposition} By using Proposition \ref{thm:policy-gradient}, the NPG update can be computed by the following lemma, which is an extension of \cite{kakade2001natural, agarwal2020optimality}. \begin{lemma}[Compatible function approximation] Let be the approximation error, and be the Fisher information matrix under policy $\pi_\theta$, where the expectations are over $s\sim d_\mu^{\pi_\theta},a\sim \pi_\theta(\cdot|s)$.
 Then, we have:

 where